Dr. Graham Williams

 I convene and/or contribute teaching to the following modules:

-I also direct and teach on the MA in English Language and Linguistics
+I also teach historical linguistics options on the MA in English Language and Linguistics

 I would be happy to supervise students with an interest in any area of my research expertise.